Alvin Greene: General election

-Greene is the first African-American to be nominated for the U.S. Senate by a major party in South Carolina.
+Greene was the first African-American to be nominated for the U.S. Senate by a major party in South Carolina.

 The day after the primary election, the media reported that Greene was facing felony obscenity charges stemming from a November 2009 arrest for allegedly showing a pornographic picture on an Internet site to an 18-year-old female University of South Carolina student in a computer lab and allegedly saying, "Let's go to your room".
 Greene refused to bow out of the race, asserting that "the Democratic Party has chosen their nominee, and we have to stand behind their choice.
 The people have spoken.
 We need to be pro-South Carolina, not anti-Greene".

 Greene hired South Carolina attorney Suzanne Coe as his campaign manager.
 Coe said she offered to assist Greene after being struck by his honesty and selfless motivation.

 The progressive watchdog organization Citizens for Responsibility and Ethics in Washington named Greene to their list of the 11 most crooked candidates vying for federal office in 2010.
 Greene took exception to this designation, saying that "I think my opponent should be on this list.
-He’s not doing his job and he doesn’t care about South Carolina or the United States of America."
+He's not doing his job and he doesn't care about South Carolina or the United States of America."

 In the general election, Greene faced DeMint, Green Party candidate Tom Clements, and write-in candidates Nathalie Dupree and Mazie Ferguson.
 On November 2, 2010, Greene lost to DeMint by a margin of 61.48% to 27.65%, with Clements receiving 9.21% of the vote.